infinum/wordpress-handbook/Automated testing in WordPress/Core tests.md

 npm rebuild node-sass
 ```

-**Notice**: The build process is currently under revision (https://core.trac.wordpress.org/ticket/43055?cversion=0&cnum_hist=23).
+**Note**: The build process is currently under revision (https://core.trac.wordpress.org/ticket/43055?cversion=0&cnum_hist=23).

 ### Applying a patch

-Make sure VVV is running, and the above steps have been completed.
+Make sure that VVV is running and the above steps have been completed.
 Then you can ssh to Vagrant, go to the `wordpress-develop/public_html/` folder and run

 ```bash
 grunt watch &